aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/11-PWA.md

 ```
 3. Display a toast message telling a user that a new version of the app can be installed.
 Then when the user allows the new version to be installed, send a message to the service worker to update the cache and then reload the user's page.

-We can also
 #### Developing with service workers

-You can see all your registered service workers at the `chrome://serviceworker-internals/` link.
+- You can see all your registered service workers at the `chrome://serviceworker-internals/` link.

-You should also check the **update on reload** checkbox to make sure that your service workers update when you reload them.
+- You should also check the **update on reload** checkbox to make sure that your service workers update when you reload them.
+- To bypass the service worker on a reload, you can hold the `shift` key while you try to reload.

 ## Web Storage